 Employment discrimination, harassment, and retaliation cases are sometimes referred to as wrongful termination cases.
 To have a legally recognized wrongful termination case, an employee must have been discriminated against, harassed, or retaliated against because of a “protected category” or “protected activity”—namely, the employee’s race, color, gender, sexual orientation, religion, national origin, disability, or age, or because an employee reported a violation of law.
-If an employee faced discrimination, harassment, or retaliation unrelated to a ”protected category” or “protected activity”—for example, the employee was fired because the employee and supervisor had a personality conflict—the employee does not a have a legally recognized wrongful termination case.
-However, if the employee was terminated because of a “protected category” or to a “protected activity,” the employee might have a legally recognized wrongful termination case.
+If an employee faced discrimination, harassment, or retaliation unrelated to a ”protected category” or “protected activity”—for example, the employee was fired because the employee and supervisor had a personality conflict—the employee does not have a legally recognized wrongful termination case.
+However, if the employee was terminated because of a “protected category” or a “protected activity,” the employee might have a legally recognized wrongful termination case.

 Premier Litigators handle wrongful termination cases under all federal statutes, including for example:

 - Title VII of the Civil Rights Act

 - Section 1981 of the Civil Rights Act